gymrek-lab/TRTools/README.rst

         pip install --upgrade pip
         pip install -e .

-Note: required package :code:`pybedtools` requires zlib.
-If you receive an error about a missing file :code:`zlib.h`, you can install on Ubuntu using :code:`sudo apt-get install zlib1g-dev` or CentOS using :code:`sudo yum install zlib-devel`.

 Note: make sure TRTools is not installed in the environment via a different method before installing from source. :code:`which dumpSTR` should return nothing.

 Note: if you will run or test :code:`simTR`, you will also need to install `ART <https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm>`_.
 The simTR tests will only run if the executable :code:`art_illumina` is found on your :code:`PATH`.
 If it has been installed, :code:`which art_illumina` should return a path.